Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

 Both the plant and the fruit are called by the same name.
-Among other countries, the fruit is also grown in South Africa, Australia, China, Thailand, Egypt, India, New Zealand and various pacific islands.
+Among other countries, the fruit is also grown in South Africa, Australia, China, Thailand, Egypt, India, New Zealand and various Pacific islands.

 About the Plant

-The rasbhari plant is closely related to the tomatillo as both belong to the same genus and is also related to tomato, potato, eggplant as they belong to the same family Solanaceae.
+The rasbhari plant is closely related to the tomatillo as both belong to the same genus and is also related to the tomato, potato, eggplant as they belong to the same family Solanaceae.
 Interestingly, though named a berry it is not related to any of the berries.

 The cape gooseberry plant is usually about 2 to 3 feet tall but can grow up to 6 feet in height.
 The branches are ribbed, have a purplish tinge to them and are covered with fine hairs.
-The leaves are velvety and heart shaped but randomly toothed and at times somewhat pointed as well with fine hairs.
+The leaves are velvety and heart-shaped but randomly toothed and at times somewhat pointed as well with fine hairs.